 Once you get your offer accepted, it may feel like there’s nothing that’ll stop you.
 But pump the brakes, just a bit.
 There’s one last hurdle you’ll need to go through.
-It’s called the underwriting process and it’s used to determine whether your loan application – and your chances of buying the home you want – will be accepted or rejected.
+It’s called the underwriting process, and it’s used to determine whether your loan application – and your chances of buying the home you want – will be accepted or rejected.

 You may be wondering how often an underwriter denies a loan.
 According to mortgage data firm HSH.com, about 8% of mortgage applications are denied, though denial rates vary by location.

-To avoid falling into that percentage of hopeful buyers, it’s important to understand how underwriting works, the top reasons why mortgage loans are denied in underwriting and tips for preventing loan denial.
+To avoid falling into that percentage of hopeful buyers, it’s important to understand how underwriting works, the top reasons why mortgage loans are denied in underwriting and some tips for preventing loan denial.

 How Underwriting Works